Architecture

 Atomic Tools

-Full-featured tools in sciagent.tools.atomic:
+Full-featured tools in sciagent.tools.atomic.
+Grouped by purpose:

 Tool Registry